 These data lists are not actual leads because the contacts listed have shown no intent or interest in being contacted about an insurance product.
 While a targeted list can be an excellent source for direct mail and telemarketing, the contacts listed are not leads.

-How do these companies generate insurance needs?
+How do these companies generate insurance leads?

 The best insurance lead providers generate leads from high-quality consumer insurance websites that rely on search engine traffic (organic or paid).
 The lead provider or affiliate partners may own these websites.